Award Finalists Videos

 Where and when will the award be presented?

-Why is the award named after former Prime Minister Bob Hawke?
+Why is the award named after former Australian Prime Minister Bob Hawke?

 The establishment of the Bob Hawke Landcare Award will see a stronger focus on individual leadership and contribution to Landcare and sustainable agriculture practices in Australia.